Dress up the standard wine gift with these fun and easy DIY Burlap Wine Gift Bags and DIY Wine Tags. These make perfect holiday and hostess gifts!

 - Burlap wine bags

-- Cutting machine and iron-on material in colors of choice (if you don’t have a cutting machine you can also use stencils and paint or pre-designed iron-on designs)
+- Cricut or other cutting machine and iron-on material in colors of choice (if you don’t have a cutting machine you can also use stencils and paint or pre-designed iron-on designs)

 - Iron and press cloth

 Create your phrases and/or designs and using cutting machine, cut them out in the iron-on colors of your choice.
 You’re welcome to use my cut file (here) if you’d like!
 Remember to mirror your designs/phrases before cutting if you’re using iron-on material.

 Turn the iron on to the hottest setting.
 Place a heavy piece of cardboard inside the bag so that when you iron there a firm backing (the iron-on will adhere better this way).

 Pre-warm the area where the iron-on will be placed by pressing the burlap with the iron for about 20 seconds.
 Position the iron-on design and cover the design with a press cloth (I use a thin cotton napkin) and press down very firmly for 30 – 45 seconds.
 You don’t want to iron in a back and forth motion but a press and lift motion so that the iron-on design isn’t disturbed.

 Slowly begin to peel off the iron-on liner.
 If it has not adhered re-cover with the press cloth and press again for 10 – 15 seconds until you’re able to pull away the lining and the design has adhered to the burlap bag.

 Is it a charm or is it a tag?
 We’ll call it a hybrid.